dskemp/courtdata/content/cases/ot2014/13-271/index.md

 - "Anthony A. Yang"
 - "Jeffrey L. Fisher"
 - "Stephen R. McAllister"
+roles:
+- "on behalf of the Petitioners"
+- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioners"
+- "on behalf of the Respondent"
+- "Solicitor General of Kansas, on behalf of Kansas, et al., as amici curiae, supporting the Respondents"
 tags:
 - "Natural Gas Act"
 - "Federal Energy Regulatory Commission"